m-lab/annotation-service/README.md

 # annotation-service
 Annotation integration service for M-Lab data.

-Downloader package reads in a specified CSV IPv4 database from GCS.
+Downloader package reads in a specified CSV IPv4 or IPv6 database from GCS.

 Parser package creates a searchable list for geoLocation.